scrow/WX4AKQ_Offline_Tools/README.md

 # Synopsis

 This project contains SKYWARN-related forms for use by SKYWARN Spotters and Net Control Operators within the NWS Wakefield, Virginia County Warning Area (CWA).
-The forms can be used either with the [RMS Express](http://www.winlink.org/tags/rms_express) amateur radio messaging software or in a standalone form using a locally-installed web browser.
+The forms can be used either with the [RMS Express](http://www.winlink.org/tags/rms_express) amateur radio messaging software or in a standalone form using a locally-installed web server.
 These forms are designed and maintained for the [Wakefield SKYWARN Amateur Radio Support Team](http://www.wx4akq.org/).

 For information on the forms included in this project, see "Included Forms."